A-Duke/a-duke-api/README.md

 - Binary States/Operations.
 No tables anymore to keep states and operations, all data is kept as serialized objects.
 - Simplicity
   - Everything above must be very simple in usage and tests
-  - Tests and tested classes should not work with database directly
+  - Tests should not work with database directly

 # Usage